Perfect M&M Cookies:

 Do You Have a Signature Cookie?

 My friend Kathy is famous for her M&M Cookies.
-It's not that she doesn't occasionally break the mold and bake something else, she does.
-But in the almost thirty years we've been friends, I can't think of another cookie she's made twice, let alone many times a year.
+Occasionally she breaks the mold and bakes something else, she does.
+But in the thirty years we've been friends, I can't think of another cookie she's made twice, let alone many times a year.

-Kathy makes 15 – 20 batches a year and at Christmas, shares ten dozen at my friends’ annual cookie swap where new recipes may be ooo-ed and aaah-ed over but Kathy’s cookies are outright coveted.
+Kathy makes 15 – 20 batches a year.
+I know, that's alot!
+At Christmas, she shares ten dozen at the annual cookie swap: new recipes may be ooo-ed and aaah-ed over but Kathy’s cookies are outright coveted.

-Topped with red and green M&Ms, the cookies are just so eye-catching – the ones kids snatch up and grown-ups reach for first.
+The cookies are just so eye-catching – that's thanks to festive red and green M&Ms – it's no wonder that they're the first ones that kids snatch up and grown-ups reach for first.
 Fights have been known to break out over the last cookie on the plate!

 Almost Exactly the Toll House Chocolate Chip Cookie Recipe.